Potts-Headstone

 Conservation Cemetery

-Potts Mountain Burial Ground will be a green cemetery on perpetually conserved land.
-It will help conserve natural resources, reduce carbon emissions, protect worker health, and in keeping with the ecosystem services planned here.
-It helps with restoration and preservation of habitat.
-There are approximately 85 hardwood packed acres on the mountain under consideration for this cost effective and natural method of burial.
+Potts Mountain Burial Ground is Georgia's first dedicated green cemetery on perpetually conserved land.
+We are conserving natural resources including restoration and preservation of habitat.
+There are approximately 85 hardwood packed acres on the mountain set aside for this cost-effective and natural method of burial.

-Certified by the Green Burial Council as it demonstrating compliance with their established standards, creating sustainable practices in the funeral industry, and preserving and stewarding the land through burial.
+We are members of the Green Burial Council and demonstrate compliance with their established standards and sustainable practices in the funeral industry.
+We are preserving and stewarding the land through burial.

 Ecosystem Service Benefits: